Scarborough Beach Guide | One of the Best in Perth

-Scarborough Beach is a stunning getaway located only a 25-minute drive from Perth city, Western Australia.
+Scarborough Beach, one of Perth’s best beaches, is only a 25-minute drive from the city.
 With clear ocean waters and a wide long sandy beach, visitors can enjoy many activities such as swimming, surfing, picnics, and sunbathing.
 There are also plenty of bars, cafes, and restaurants to keep everyone amused.

 The Scarborough Beach Surf Lifesaving Club was established in 1928 and is one of Australia’s oldest surf lifesaving clubs.